Capstone-Projects-2023-Spring/project-virtual-pet/documentation/docs/api-specification/frontend-class-doc.md

 ## CalendarPage
-- The CalendarPage component allows the user to view their tasks in a calendar format
+- The CalendarPage component allows the user to view their tasks in a calendar format.
 ### Data fields
 - #### Array taskList
     - [click here](#array-tasklist)